-Snapshot: Star Clippers offers the perfect marriage of adventure, romance and comfort, not to mention the thrill of sailing on a gorgeous replica of a 19th-century Clipper Ship.
-The company’s trio of swashbucklers feels like they belong in the Caribbean and Mediterranean, bucking through the surf and wind like ships are meant to.
+Star Clippers offers the perfect marriage of adventure, romance and comfort, not to mention the thrill of sailing on a gorgeous replica of a 19th-century Clipper Ship.
+The company’s trio of swashbucklers feels like they belong in the Caribbean, Mediterranean and Far Eat, bucking through the surf and wind like ships are meant to.
 Watching sunsets melt behind the rigging or a port come into focus from a front row perch at the rails, a Star Clippers cruise is best spent on deck — that is whenever you’re not relaxing in the cozy nautical cabins or having a tasty meal in the dining room.

 Owner and company founder Mikael Krafft, a Swedish-born industrialist and real estate developer, spared no detail or expense to design and build his fleet of three square-rigged clippers in the likeness of their speedy predecessors — Krafft and his team referred to the original drawings and specifications of Scottish-born Donald McKay, a leading naval architect of 19th-century clipper-ship technology.
-The newest and largest of the three, the 227-passenger five-masted Royal Clipper, was modeled on the famed Preussen, a 1902-built German clipper.
+The newest and largest of the three, the 227-passenger five-masted ROYAL CLIPPER, was modeled on the famed Preussen, a 1902-built German clipper.
 She is the largest square-rigged in service with 5,202 square meters of sail, hence she holds the honorary title Queen of the Seas.
 All three sport towering masts, sails, rigging, wooden decks and chunky ventilators.
 Facing forward on the top deck, if you didn’t hear the murmur of the engines much of the time (and could ignore the small pool and all those people in 21st century clothes), it’s not a leap to imagine being a crew member cranking winches on a three-month run to England with a cargo of tea and opium from China.
 The Star Clippers’ ships typically rely on sails alone about 25% to 50% of the time; otherwise, the sails are used with the engines to maintain speeds of about 9 to 14 knots for the comfort of passengers — though occasionally in strong winds they clock speeds in the neighborhood of 15 knots.
 Hold on!

 Of course the beauty of a Star Clippers cruise is you feel like you’re on a real working ship without having to doing any work.
 While you can help pull in the sails a few times throughout the week or climb the masts (with a harness) at designated times, most passengers choose to be voyeurs, gazing out at the sea and distant landscape through the lens of the ships’ masts and lines.
 Sunrise and sunset through the sails, lines and masts are magical.

-And good news: Star Clippers is building a fourth ship, a complex construction project that has been an ongoing saga for a number of years.
+And for some good news: Star Clippers is building a fourth ship, a complex construction project that has been an ongoing saga for a number of years.
 Now, the FLYING CLIPPER, has a pending launch in the second half of 2019..
 Carrying 300 passengers, and measuring 8,770 tons, it will be powered by more than 6,350 square meters of sails.
 Technically a five-masted, square-rigged barque, it will be a near-replica of the France II, commissioned in 1911 and the largest square rigger ever built.
 Just as the original France II eclipsed Preussen (which the line’s ROYAL CLIPPER is modelled on) more than a century ago as the world’s largest square rigger, Star Clippers’ newbuild will replace its sister, ROYAL CLIPPER, as the largest ship of its kind afloat today.
 The vessel will have generous deck space, three pools, and a watersports platform in the stern.
 One restaurant will accommodate all guests and cabin choices include 34 suites with balconies and four luxurious owner’s suites.
 Like the rest of the fleet, there will also be a library and an al fresco Tropical Bar.
-The ship will start out sailing in the Mediterranean and the Caribbean.
+The ship plans to start out sailing in the Mediterranean and the Caribbean.
+Stayed tuned!

-Cabins: Cabins are nautical, with wood-paneling, navy blue fabrics and brass details.
-The Royal Clipper’s standard cabins measure 148 square feet, while the Clipper and Flyer’s are a bit smaller at 120 to 130 square feet.
+Cabins are nautical, with wood-paneling, navy blue fabrics and brass details.
+The ROYAL CLIPPER’s standard cabins measure 148 square feet, while the CLIPPER’s and FLYER’s are a bit smaller at 120 to 130 square feet.
 The vast majority of cabins on all three ships are outside rooms with portholes (some with a pull down third birth); a handful is smaller inside cabins without portholes.
-Each of the trio has a handful of suites, including six on the Clipper and Flyer, plus one large oddly configured owners’ suite.
-The 14 Deluxe Suites on Royal Clipper’s Main Deck measure 255 square feet and have private balconies, sitting areas, minibars, whirlpool tubs and 24-hour butler service; the two Owner’s Suites measure 355 square feet and have two marble bathrooms, though no balcony.
+Each of the trio has a handful of suites, including six on the CLIPPER and FLYER, plus one large oddly configured owners’ suite.
+The 14 Deluxe Suites on ROYAL CLIPPER’s Main Deck measure 255 square feet and have private balconies, sitting areas, minibars, whirlpool tubs and 24-hour butler service; the two Owner’s Suites measure 355 square feet and have two marble bathrooms, though no balcony.
 All cabins have TVs with DVD players, private bathrooms with showers, hair dryers, small vanity table with stool, and surprisingly ample storage space unless you’re a major clothes horse.

 Consider that the lowest deck cabins near the stern will be close to the rumbling engines, and the cabins bordering the entrance to the dining room get residual noise and traffic and meal time.

-Public Rooms: On all three ships, the open air Tropical Bar is the hub of activity.
+On all three ships, the open air Tropical Bar is the hub of activity.
 Passengers gather around the chunky wooden bar for drinks and daily afternoon canapés are served there, and sometimes special theme lunch bunches as well.
 It’s the spot for evening entertainment (local talent that often comes aboard while the ship is at anchor) and informal briefings about the day’s schedules.
-Adjacent is an indoor wood-paneled library and card room, and also an indoor piano lounge mainly used for people who want a quiet place to read during the day.
-Each of the trio has one restaurant; the Royal Clipper’s fussier and multi-level.
-The Royal Clipper also has a small gym and a massage room on a lower deck below the waterline with portholes to look out into the deep.
+Adjacent is an indoor wood-paneled Edwardian-style library and card room, and also an indoor piano lounge mainly used for people who want a quiet place to read during the day.
+Each of the trio has one restaurant; the ROYAL CLIPPER’s fussier and multi-level.
+The ROYAL CLIPPER also has a small gym and spa and health club on a lower deck below the waterline with portholes to look out into the deep.

-Dining: Each ship has one restaurant with open seating and tables for mostly six or eight, encouraging passengers to meet and mingle.
+Each ship has one restaurant with open seating and tables for mostly six or eight, encouraging passengers to meet and mingle.
 The dress code is casual, though some guests enjoy wearing jackets on the captain’s gala night.
 Breakfast and lunch are served buffet-style, with made-to-order omelet and pasta stations, respectively, while dinner is served a la carte.
-The Flyer and Clipper’s restaurant is one story, while the frillier dining room on the Royal Clipper is multi-level with a vaguely 19th-century Mississippi steamboat look.
+The FLYER and CLIPPER’s restaurant is one story, while the frillier dining room on the ROYAL CLIPPER is multi-level with a vaguely 19th-century Mississippi steamboat look.